-The adjusted profit for the period is \le 13,821 thousand (compared to \le 9,183 thousand for the same period of 2022).
-The adjustments for the first quarter 2023 (compared to the profit of \le 14,302 thousand) related to: (i) the fair value gains on financial investments of \le 1,669 thousand compared to 31 December 2022, (ii) the related deferred taxes of \le 401 thousand and (iii) the release of deferred tax assets on revaluations of \le 787 thousand.
-The financial income of Euro 1,669 million corresponds to the fair value gains on Group's short-term investments.
-On the other hand, the tax expense, amounting to \le 787 thousand, derives from the release of the deferred tax assets recognised at 31 December 2020 (equal to \le 17,550 thousand) to offset the lower taxes recognised by the subsidiaries that revalued assets in their respective financial statements at 31 December 2020.
+The adjusted profit is €15,840 thousand (compared to €13,821 thousand for the same period of 2023).
+The adjustments to the profit for the first quarter 2024 of €16,204 thousand related to: (i) the fair value gains on financial investments of €1,414 thousand compared to 31 December 2023, (ii) the related deferred taxes of €339 thousand and (iii) the release of deferred tax assets on revaluations of €709 thousand.
+The financial income of Euro 1,414 thousand corresponds to the fair value gains on the Group's short-term investments.
+On the other hand, the tax expense, amounting to €709 thousand, derives from the release of the deferred tax assets recognised at 31 December 2020 (equal to €17,550 thousand) to offset the lower taxes recognised by the subsidiaries that revalued assets in their respective financial statements at 31 December 2020.